Dear Meridian Families, Students, and Staff,

 Fully online and computer-based learning model through an outside company for 9-12 students.
 Students will remain Meridian students but will not be served by Meridian staff in this program.
 Students will need to commit to a full semester of online learning even if we transition to our hybrid or in-person learning models.
 Click for the Independent Online Learning interest form. (https://bit.ly/33x76EE)

-As we find ourselves in Phase 2 in Skagit County I will begin adding activities from businesses who are opening up.
-Please support them if you feel safe doing so.
-We recognize that this is going to be a confusing period of time with varying opinions on what people should and shouldn’t be doing.
-For over 7 years, Skagit Kid Insider has been a reliable source of information for our community.
+Please support local restaurants by ordering from them at least once a week and SHOP LOCAL this holiday season!
+For over 7 years, Whatcom Kid Insider has been a reliable source of information for our community.
 We will continue to provide updates on the events and activities that are open under government guidelines.
 This does not constitute an endorsement of the event or a suggestion that we jump back into a “normal” way of life.
-Masks are encouraged if you are out in public spaces
+Masks are encouraged if you are out in public spaces.